Defining MYSQL order of execution

 Examples

-Let's consider a more complex example that involves all the major clauses in a MySQL query: SELECT
+Let's consider a more complex example that involves all the major clauses in a MySQL query: SELECT, FROM, JOIN, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT, and OFFSET.

 Example Tables: